 Most of my fishing is on small streams - small enough and overgrown enough that in spots even a 12' rod is too long.
 For some time, though, I have been interested in much longer rods.
-I got my first really long rod, a Daiwa Kiyose 53MF, a couple years ago although I must admit I haven't fished with it much.
+I got my first really long rod, a Daiwa Kiyose 53MF, a number of years ago although I must admit I haven't fished with it much.
 I very quickly learned two things: (1) it is too big to fish one handed, and (2) I didn't know how to make two handed casts.
 I could cast the rod, but I could tell that my form wasn't very good.

-About a year and a half ago, I participated in a fly tying demonstration at the Catskill Fly Fishing Center and Museum.
+Not too long after I had gotten the Kiyose 53MF, I participated in a fly tying demonstration at the Catskill Fly Fishing Center and Museum.
 One of the guys who came and sat at my table to watch me tie and to talk a bit was Fred Krowchenko, who was one of my first customers after I started TenkaraBum.
 Fred and his partners, Jerry Jahn and Mary Edwards, run Spey Casting North East.
 We talked a bit about flies but ended up talking quite a lot about two handed casting.

 Like my Daiwa 53MF, most keiryu rods are intended to be two handed rods.
 They are long enough and heavy enough that they have to be.
-(For the TenkaraBum store, I've carefully selected keiryu rods that are not too long and not too heavy, and that collapse to a very short length so that tenkara anglers can benefit from their relative stiffness for nymph fishing or their convenience for backpacking.)

 Up until that day, though, I hadn't been convinced about the need to "go long."
 While fishing that morning, before the tying demo, I wished for the first time that I had a much longer rod.
 I was fishing the Beaver Kill with a Nissin 2-Way 450ZX, extended to its full 14.5' length.
 There were no overhead tree limbs, and there was a cobble "beach" reminiscent of the stream banks you see in the Japanese tenkara videos.
 Snagging trees would not have been a problem.
 There were bank eddies on the far shore that looked very "fishy."
 The water was too deep and the current was too strong to wade far enough out to reach them.
 One option would have been long line tenkara.
 Another would have been long rod keiryu.